-The Star Valley 201 drilling rig was contracted to commence initial drilling operations on the Rex-4 well in late June 2022, with Rex-4 spudding on August 1 and reaching total depth on August 15 2022.
-The Company expects to generate \$4.5-7.5 million net operating cashflow with 12 months of Rex-4 completion and intends to reinvest cashflows to self-fund Rex-5 in early 2023.
+The Star Valley 201 drilling rig was contracted to commence initial drilling operations on the Rex-4 well in late June 2022, with Rex-4 spudding on August 1 and reaching total depth on August 15 2022, having achieved a lateral horizontal section of 2300m entirely within oil-saturated reservoir.
+Whitebark subsequently completed a share placement and convertible note issue in September 2022, raising A\$2.5 million (before costs).
+These funds were employed to complete and connect the Rex-4 well through existing infrastructure.

-Multiple additional well locations have been identified within Wizard Lake, including five Proven Undeveloped ("PUD") well locations with the potential to lift production to >1,200 boepd utilising existing infrastructure with no further facilities investment required.
+Multiple additional well locations have been identified within Wizard Lake, including three 1P Proven Undeveloped ("PUD") well locations (Rex-5 through Rex-7) and two 2P Proved and Probable locations (Rex-8 and Rex-9) with the potential to lift production to 1,000 boepd utilising existing infrastructure.